-Every year and a half, a different theme is chosen for the European Youth Dialogue.
+Every year and a half, a different theme is chosen for the EU Youth Dialogue.
 In the current cycle (January 2019 – June 2020) young people and policymakers will come together to discuss Creating opportunities for youth, with a special focus on opportunities for work.
 The first EU Youth Conference (25-28 March 2019) took place in Bucharest, Romania.

 Do you want to check out the results from previous versions?
 During the last EU Youth Conference, in September 2018, European youngsters have drawn up 11 European Youth Goals.
 Check them out here.
 During the 5th cycle, the Toolbox: An easy-to-use guide to consult with youth was created.